EMAIL: [email protected] PHONE: 1-877-930-8360

 Also susceptible are individuals with low self-evaluation who are convinced they can’t make it alone.
 Fortunately, while such cravings may feel overwhelming and unavoidable, Broder asserts that they don’t have to be.

 To short-circuit cravings, Broder suggests doing something that actively breaks the pattern and makes you approach the situation in a healthier way.
-Call someone in your support group, share your unwanted tendencies and ask that he or she invite you out when you fall into bad habits.
+Call someone in your support group, share your unwanted tendencies and ask that they invite you out when you fall into bad habits.

 And consider keeping a journal of the things that successfully distract you from your urges, such as renting a funny movie or going for a long walk, that you can turn to the next time cravings crop up.